 One of the main purposes of microeconomics is to analyze the mechanisms that establish the relative price of goods and factors and to study the effects that different institutions have on key variables such as market price, quantities traded and benefits for the companies and utility for consumers.
 The institutions analyzed by microeconomics can be different market structures (perfect competition, monopoly, oligopoly, etc.), the effects of varying types of taxes, etc.

-Microeconomics uses formal models to explain the behaviour of producers and consumers.
-These microeconomics models part from assumptions to come to conclusions using a deductive method.
-The analytical method of microeconomics is based in logical reasoning.
+Microeconomics uses formal models to explain the behavior of producers and consumers.
+Microeconomics models use assumptions to arrive to conclusions using a deductive method.
+The analytical method of microeconomics is based on logical reasoning.
 Mathematical language helps to clearly express the reasoning and increases the stringency level.
 This is why microeconomics tends to use mathematical language.

-In the last few decades, microeconomics has narrowed its ties with macroeconomics because the modern aggregate models include microeconomic fundamentals which allow for increased solidity in formal terms.
-For example, the aggregate consumption function (which explains the behaviour of many individuals) in macroeconomic models must be consistent with the microeconomic behaviour function (which explains the behaviour of a single individual).
+During the last decades, microeconomics has narrowed its ties with macroeconomics.
+Modern aggregate models include microeconomic fundamentals which allow for more solidity in formal terms.
+For example, the aggregate consumption function (which explains the behavior of many individuals) in macroeconomic models, must be consistent with the microeconomic behavior function (which explains the behavior of a single individual).

 If the price of a pencil is $1, John will be willing to buy 10 pencils.
 If the price is $0.5, he will be willing to buy 15.
 But if the price increases to $2, he wont buy any pencil at all.

 Estimate the individual demand for John, assuming a linear demand function: